mbigman/ruby-methods-lesson/README.md

 + Let’s try running this file.
 + What does this error message mean? `undefined local variable or method 'name'`
 + The method doesn’t recognize the variable name.
 That is because a method creates its own world.
-+ ***Draw circles on the board.
-The big circle is the program.
-The small circle is the method.
-The method is only aware of what is in the small circle.***

 + In this example the name variable lives outside of this world, so say_hello doesn’t even know it exists.
 Let’s try defining name inside of the method.
 This works!

 ```ruby